-The test is based on a biosensor consisting of recombinant brewer’s yeast (Saccharomyces cerevisiae), which changes color when the human ACE2 receptor expressed by the yeast membrane binds to spike glycoproteins present on the outer surface of the virus.
-To do.
+The test is based on a biosensor consisting of a genetically modified brewer’s yeast (Saccharomyces cerevisiae), which changes color if human ACE2 receptor expressed by the yeast’s membrane binds to the spike glycoprotein present on the external surface of the virus.

-“Yeasts are usually beige.
-When this interaction occurs, the presence of the virus is indicated by a fluorescent green color that is easily detected by the equipment commonly found in clinical analysis laboratories,” said one of BIOinFOOD’s partners.
-Gleidson Silva Teixeira said.
+“The yeast is normally beige.
+When this interaction takes place, the presence of the virus is signaled by a fluorescent green that can easily be detected by the equipment typically found in clinical analysis labs,” says Gleidson Silva Teixeira, one of BIOinFOOD’s partners.

-Teixeira studied under Professor Gonçalo Amarante Guimarães Pereira, who heads one of the UNICAMP Institutes of Biology laboratories where ideas emerged.
-Researchers predict that the new test will be faster and cheaper than RT-PCR because of the low cost of yeast, the main input.
+Teixeira studied under Professor Gonçalo Amarante Guimarães Pereira, who leads one of the laboratories at UNICAMP’s Institute of Biology, where the idea came up.
+According to the researchers’ expectations, the new test will be both fast and cheaper than RT-PCR because of the low cost of yeast, the main input.

-Another important difference is probably the use of saliva.
-Being non-invasive is an advantage of diagnostic testing.
-Many people experience severe discomfort when collecting material with a nasal swab.
+Another important difference is that it will probably use saliva.
+Being non-invasive is an advantage for diagnostic tests.
+Many people experience intense discomfort when undergoing collection of their material by nasal swab.

-The sensitivity of the test is expected to be high.
-This means that you will be able to detect the virus just days after infection.
-“Ultimately, we plan to make the yeast emit a red light, which makes it easier to identify,” says Teixeira.
-“In this case, anyone at home will be able to use the test completely.”
+The sensitivity of the test is expected to be high, meaning it will be able to detect the virus only a few days after infection.
+“We plan eventually to have the yeast emit red light, which will be easier to identify,” Teixeira says.
+“In this case, anyone will be perfectly capable of using the test, even at home.”

-Once the working hypothesis developed at UNICAMP’s laboratory is fully tested, startup scientists hope that the test will be on the market and freely available for purchase in the first half of 2021.
+Once the working hypothesis formulated in UNICAMP’s laboratories has been fully validated, the startup’s scientists expect the test to be brought to market and freely available for purchase during first-half 2021.

-The idea of ??developing a product designed to fight COVID-19 was a phone call made by FAPESP when the pandemic arrived in Brazil (March 2020), giving researchers in the state of São Paulo the idea of ??creating in this direction.
-Called for submission of a proposed solution.
-“The secret in this case is the genetic modification of yeast,” says Teisheira.
-“We are confident that the hypothesis will work and that the biosensors we are building will give a completely reliable signal.”
+The idea of developing a product designed to combat COVID-19 arose from a call issued by FAPESP when the pandemic arrived in Brazil (in March 2020), inviting researchers in the state of São Paulo to submit proposals for creative solutions in this direction.
+“The secret, in this case, is genetic modification of the yeast,” Teixeira says.
+“We’re confident the hypothesis will work and the biosensor we’re constructing will emit a totally reliable signal.”

-The raw materials for the product should be simple and the distribution of diagnostic tests should be logistically easy.
+The raw materials for the product are simple and distribution of the diagnostic test should be logistically straightforward.

 Bread and beer

-According to one of the owners, the innovations associated with the COVID-19 diagnostic test came from techniques previously learned by BIO in FOOD.
-The startup offers a biotechnology platform based on S. cerevisiae, a versatile microorganism widely used in the industry as a biofactory.
-Organic acids, amino acids, enzymes, and therapeutic proteins are part of the platform’s output.
+The innovation involved in the COVID-19 diagnostic test came out of a technology mastered previously by BIOinFOOD, according to one of its owners.
+The startup offers a biotech platform based on S. cerevisiae, a versatile microorganism widely used in industry as a biofactory.
+Organic acids, amino acids, enzymes, and therapeutic proteins are some of the outputs of the platform.

-“In certain cases of the technology used to develop the COVID-19 test, we hope that the platform will adapt to other types of diseases in the future,” says Teixeira.
+“In the specific case of the technology used to develop the COVID-19 test, we want to see the platform being adapted to other types of disease in future,” Teixeira says.

-The company also develops custom yeasts for use in bakeries and breweries to suit consumer tastes.
-“There are several yeast-based solutions.
-Yeast is a well-known microbe.
-It can also be used in animal feed,” says Teixeira.
+The firm also develops custom yeasts for use by bakeries and breweries to suit consumer tastes.
+“We have several yeast-based solutions.
+Yeasts are well-known microorganisms.
+They can also be used in animal feed,” Teixeira says.